 The LNP DOME THEATER COMPENDIUM is the biggie, the full Monty, the complete listing of all the theaters worldwide.
 It's a commercial product.
-There are more than 4,000 listings.
+There are nearly 4,000 locations.
 It features three index columns (Locations, People, and Projectors); the online listings provide only one, Locations.

 The LNP DOME THEATER COMPENDIUM ONLINE! is a subset — only those classic theaters who have licensed Loch Ness Productions shows, or have submitted update forms.
-There are fewer than 300 listings, though, as more theaters convert to fulldome.
+There are fewer than 300 locations, though, as more theaters convert to fulldome.

 The LNP FULLDOME THEATER COMPENDIUM ONLINE! is also a subset — only those theaters with fulldome video capability.
-There are more than 1300 listings.
+There are more than 1200 locations.